The time is right for the establishment of an industry credential in the investment banking profession. In this paper, we will:

 - What is the role and responsibility of the banker towards the client

 - How does the client relationship inform the technical work-product

 - What are the key tension points between responsibilities to clients and other stakeholders

 - Qualitative considerations

-To earn the IBP Credential, candidates must meet professional requirements and pass two 4-hour exams (Level I and Level II).
-Each level requires 200-250 hours of study.
+To earn the IBP Credential, candidates must meet professional requirements and pass a 4-hour exam that requires 200-250 hours of study.
 Candidates are required to work through Excel models and filings as they would on the job.